DvirYadai/Ticket-Manager-Project/README.md

 - Adding routes to the delete and add http request, and also adding tests to those routes.
 - Adding custom errors to the user that indicates if the server is down or if the user is disconnected from the internet.
 - Adding 'Show more' option if the content of the ticket is more than 400 characters.
+- Adding fast scroll up button function to make it easier for the user to go back up.

 ## Enjoy!